PunkUnicorn/The-Return-of-Tom-Thumb/title.md

 % *(And the Seven League Boots)*
 % PunkUnicorn; gnutgnut; Purplejoby

- Once upon a time in a land far away,
+ <sub>Once upon a time in a land far away,

  Children were lost, by their parents betrayed,